Minutes of the Ordinary Council Meeting Fulking Parish Council held Thursday 13th January 2022 at 7.30pm held at Fulking Village Hall.

 Mid Sussex District Council: Cllrs Colin Trumble, Alison Bennett, Rodney Jackson and Gary Marsh.

 Parish Clerk: Trevor Parsons

-There were three members of the public present.
+There were six members of the public present who raised the following:

 The minutes, subject to any amendments, to be approved and signed as a true record of the meeting.

 The minutes of the meetings were confirmed as a true record and signed by the Chairman.
 All Councillors in favour.

 Councillor Dennis (WSCC) reported that budget planning for 2022/2023 were in progress at County level

 Councillor Jackson (MSDC) reported that there was a drop income levels at District level particularly from the leisure centres being closed for a considerable time.
 Similarly, car parking revenues are also down.
 District has agreed to use £554k from reserves to reduce the deficit and in addition raise Council Tax by £4.95 per month per household being a 2.8% increase.

 Councillor Jackson reminded the meeting that businesses in the leisure and tourism sectors could apply for government grants.